Building record 1005300000 - The Vicarage, 8 THE GREEN

 Summary

-Seventeenth century timber-framed house with late ninettenth to early twentieth century alterations and extensions, formerly a vicarage
+Seventeenth century timber-framed house with late ninettenth to early twentieth century alterations and extensions, brick and rendered infill.
+Formerly a vicarage

 Protected Status/Designation